herereadthis/Sagaxus/docs/frequentist-statistics.md

   * *p = P(T > t) = P(T > 1.9005) = 0.065

+### Confidence Interval

+* A range where over many experiments, will cover the true mean n% of the time.
+* It is incorrect to say the true mean has a n% chance of falling in the range

 ## Sources
   * [Are you a Bayesian or a Frequentist?](https://www.behind-the-enemy-lines.com/2008/01/are-you-bayesian-or-frequentist-or.html)